jfinancial/cheatsheets/js_web/JS_Basics.md

 - Note that can provide a function to `sort(fn)` which acts as a comparator to work out how to sort
 - The `find(f)` method takes a predicate function and returns element matching the function
   - e.g `f = function under50(x){ return x < 50; })`
+- ES6 introduces `includes()` which provides a fast way to find if an array contains specific item, or value (so no iteration is necessary.)
+You can also specify at which index should includes() start to look for that value or item.
+In that case, includes() method will not start from the beginning of the array, which is the default.
+Instead, it will start from the index you specified and ignore all values or items that exist in the array before this index.

 ### Object Literals
 - Object literals are widely used in JS and can comprise properties and methods (when a function is an object literal it is called a method):